django-danceschool/django-danceschool/docs/installation.rst

 of the default settings for this project are settings that can be used in a dev instance.
 For example, debug mode is on, and the server uses a SQLite backend instead of PostgreSQL.
-The only exceptions are features such as email and the Paypal integration, which cannot be enabled by default until you have entered credentials for those services.
+The only exceptions are features such as email and the Paypal/Stripe integration, which cannot be enabled by default until you have entered credentials for those services.
 However, before you deploy this project for "production" purposes, you will need, *at a minimum*, to customize settings for Paypal, email, the database,